-21. When you are sick, sometimes people say that some a treatment - is good for you.
-Below you will find differ about such treatments.Do you agree or disagree with each of the following ent things p For each thing being said below, use a tick 🗸 to mark w "disagree". hether you " agree" or Things being said: I agree I disagree 21.1 Peter says that if a treatment works for one person, the treatment will help others too 21.2 Alice says that if some people try the treatment and feel better, this means that the treatment helps 21.3 Habibah says that, just because many people are using the treatment, this does not mean that it helps 21.4 Julie says that companies sometimes say that the treatment they make is best just to make money
+21. When you are sick, sometimes people say that something - a treatment - is good for you.
+Below you will find different things people say about such treatments.
+Do you agree or disagree with each of the following things being said?
+For each thing being said below, use a tick 🗸 to mark whether you "agree" or "disagree".
+I agree I disagree things being the things being the ther you "

-22. A doctor wanted to know if a new medicine for trea better than an older medicine.
-The doctor did a research stwo medicines. · · Would the actions below make you more sure or less results of the study? sure about the For each action below, use a tick 🗸 to mark whether you the help you become "more sure" or "less sure". hink the acti ion would Actions: More sure Less sure 22.1 The doctor should use chance (like tossing a coin) to decide which people should be given the new medicine and which should be given the old medicine 22.2 People should not know which medicine they get (the new medicine or the old medicine) until the end of the study 22.3 The doctor should include only a small number of people in the study
+22. A doctor wanted to know if a new medicine for treating headaches is better than an older medicine.
+The doctor did a research study, comparing the two medicines.
+Would the actions below make you more sure or less results of the study? sure about the For each action below, use a tick 🗸 to mark whether you the help you become "more sure" or "less sure". hink the acti ion would Actions: More sure Less sure 22.1 The doctor should use chance (like tossing a coin) to decide which people should be given the new medicine and which should be given the old medicine 22.2 People should not know which medicine they get (the new medicine or the old medicine) until the end of the study 22.3 The doctor should include only a small number of people in the study